hackster254/grocery/README.md

 Clone and download the repo [Grocery](https://github.com/hackster254/grocery/) and run.

-Install the dependencies and devDependencies and start the server.
+Create the database grocery on MySQL workbench and note the username and password.

 ```sh
 cd dillinger